jaimerump/rules-engine/README.md

 * I want to add more complex operators (NOT, NAND/NOR, XOR)

 ## Caveats
 These tools require all of the data needed for the checks to be present in a single data structure.
 It also cannot express dynamic target values, such as "two days ago".
-The only way to implement a dynamic threshold would be to add a key to the data structure such as `days_ago`, then add a rule like `new Rule("days_ago", ">=", 2)`.
+The only way to implement a dynamic threshold would be to add a key to the data structure such as `days_ago`, then add a rule like `new Comparison("days_ago", ">=", 2)`.